 Common Grace

-Gib, Adam – ‘Christ’s Mediatorial Kingdom & Common Benefits’ (1747) 7 pp. from his The Present Truth: A Display of the Secession Testimony, vol. 2, Appendix 2, Section 4, pp. 299-302
+Gib, Adam – ‘Christ’s Mediatorial Kingdom & Common Benefits’ (1747) 7 pp. in The Present Truth: A Display of the Secession Testimony, vol. 2, Appendix 2, Section 4, pp. 299-302

 Gib was an important Scottish Secession Church theologian.
 Gib discusses how common benefits to humanity flow from Christ on the throne in heaven.
 He distinguishes Christ’s relation as God, Creator and Preserver, from his office of redemptive Mediator and the benefits of his death for his people (in a Limited Atonement).
 Gib makes 7 helpful distinctions.